simoniz0r/todo/README.md

 Usage: todo [OPTION] [ITEM]

-todo manages todo lists in an easy to use manner.-Lists are stored in ~/.todo/ListName with each item in the list stored as a separate file in that directory.
+todo manages todo lists in an easy to use manner.
+Lists are stored in ~/.todo/ListName with each item in the list stored as a separate file in that directory.

 Options: